Cambio-Project/.github/profile/README.md

 # Cambio-Project

 # Goal
 The Cambio-Project encompasses a collection of tools designed for Chaos Engineering.
-It places special focus on transient behavior
+Its purpose is simulating and analysing the transient behavior of a microservice systems in resilience scenarios.

 ## Overview